Turn the front page and you'll see that London-based Kingsley Napley is about much more than criminal defence work.

 After the assessment day, the firm invites ten or so candidates back for a partner interview – the final stage of the selection process.
 Sources on the HR team tell us they keep an eye out for people who are “very motivated and enthusiastic” and “plan to make a long-term investment” in the firm.
 “Beyond academics we're looking for well-rounded applicants that are going to be good with people.”
 Communication skills, character, creativity and a sense of humour are all important.

 KN's greatest hits: top ten cases

 Kingsley Napley has worked on some of the most interest legal cases in recent history.
 Click here to read about them.

-Interview with outgoing training principal Nicola Hill
+Interview with training principal Fiona Simpson

 Kingsley Napley LLP

 14 St John's Lane,

 - Partners 52

 - Assistant solicitors 95